If your child is having trouble pooping, it’s probably a basic case of constipation.

 As a parent, there are signs of constipation to watch out for and things you can do to help your little one find relief.

 Your child may be constipated if they're having any of these symptoms:

 - Fewer than three bowel movements per week for children, and for babies, no bowel movement for 2 or 3 days more than usual

 - Your child attempts to hold in their stool -- signs include making faces, crossing their legs, or twisting their body.

 - Hard, dry stools that don’t pass easily

 - Stains and small stool marks in your child’s underwear

 There are many things that can cause your child to become constipated.
 Some of the most common are:

 - Withholding.
-Your child may ignore the urge to have a bowel movement because he’s too busy playing to stop and go, or may not be comfortable using a public restroom.
-He may fear a painful bowel movement or have issues with potty training.
+Your child may ignore the urge to have a bowel movement because they're too busy playing to stop and go, or may not be comfortable using a public restroom.
+They may fear a painful bowel movement or have issues with potty training.